 The Company proactively closed the residential accommodations at Montrose Student Residences in August 2020 to more efficiently perform renovations including the replacement of certain building safety equipment systems.
-In conjunction with the renovation, the Company determined that an additional €4.7 million (approximately \$5.5 million assuming a rate of \$1.17 per EUR as of March 31, 2021) of the building assets were taken out of service and written off as of March 31, 2021.
+In conjunction with the renovation, the Company determined that an additional €4.7 million (approximately \$5.5 million assuming a rate of \$1.17 per EUR as of March 31, 2021) of the building assets, which were included in Investment property, net on the Condensed Consolidated Balance Sheets with an offset to Depreciation and amortization on the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss), were taken out of service and written off as of March 31, 2021.
+During the three months ended June 30, 2021, the Company increased the scope of the renovations from the previous estimates and determined that an additional write off of €4.7 million (approximately \$5.5 million assuming a rate of \$1.19 per EUR as of June 30, 2021) was necessary, which was included in Investment property, net on the Condensed Consolidated Balance Sheets with an offset to Depreciation and amortization on the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The Company expects the renovation to be completed by May 2022.